jacquelynchen-design/jacquelynchen.com/content/case-studies/the-manor-brand-identity.md

 ## Process

+### Provisional persona — Conscious lifestyle shopper

+The recovered material supports an audience hypothesis rather than a research-validated persona.
+This shopper values product provenance and responsible consumption while still expecting the curation and craft associated with a premium experience.

 Phase one used service-design thinking and strategic-planning tools to identify a gap in Fort Canning’s existing offerings and define the business and branding brief.

 ## Delivery

 Phase two translated the brand’s values into a visual identity.
 The result balances honesty and straightforwardness with the carefully executed service and premium products expected by its audience.